-The fencing will be chain-link fence on the north, east, and west sides of the site and solid fence on the south side.
-For the purposes of this decommissioning cost estimate, it's assumed that the solid fence will be made of wood.
+The site fencing will consist of chain-link fence on the north, east, and west sides of the side and a solid fence on the south side.
+For this estimate, it's assumed that the solid fence will be wood.
 All fence parts and foundations will be removed from the site and reconditioned and reused, sold as scrap, recycled, or disposed of appropriately, at the Owner's sole discretion, consistent with applicable regulations and industry standards.
 The surrounding areas will be restored to pre-solar farm conditions to the extent feasible.